frcnextinnovation/NI-Programming-Guide/README.md

 #### 2.1.4 Class

-- The order of members don't have a single correct recipe to follow.
-What is important is that each class use some logical order.
+- The order of members does not need to follow specific strict rules.
+What is important is that each class uses some logical order.
 See some examples in [Programming-Practices](#Programming-Practices).

-- Overloads should never split.
+- Overloads should never be split.

-- Same kind of members should be put together and divided by a annotation in a specific style.
+- Members of the same type should be put in the same block, and different blocks should be separated by annotation of a specific style.

 - Example: